About Number Chart Widgets

 Comparisons and Benchmarks

-After you’ve added your benchmark, click the pencil icon to edit the benchmark.
+After you’ve added your comparison, click the pencil icon to edit the benchmark.
 You can then select your desired benchmark using the Metric dropdown menu.
 Your dashboard benchmarks will be at the bottom of the list.

 - Field: Select the field that is used for the benchmark data